luontola/elite-dangerous-gremlin/README.md

 These files are provided as-is, without any support or guarantee.
 You should first familiarize yourself with [Joystick Gremlin user plugin development](https://whitemagic.github.io/JoystickGremlin/user_plugins/).
-Or ask ChatGPT.
+Or ask ChatGPT to customize the script.

 To set up your devices, choose `Tools > Device Information > Generate plugin script header` in GremlinEx and paste the resulting text from your clipboard.
 That will give you the necessary GUIDs and device names to create bindings for your devices.
-Then read through all the code, and change the button and axis bindings to fit your devices.
+Then read through all the code, and change the button and axis bindings.
-Change the code to fit your preferences.
+Change the code to suit your preferences.

 When the plugin is started, it runs some unit tests.
 If a test fails, the plugin will fail to start.
-Read the test results from the `~\Joystick Gremlin Ex\user.log` file.
+Read the test results from the `%USERPROFILE%\Joystick Gremlin Ex\user.log` file.

-## Configuring the bindings
+## Game bindings

 I'm not using [HidHide](https://github.com/nefarius/HidHide).
 That means I can't easily bind virtual buttons that are triggered by a physical button press.